Grindelwald First (also called First Cliff Walk) is one of the most popular attractions in Switzerland’s Bernese Oberland region.

 Where To Stay

-Grindelwald is a small mountain town and a great home base for those exploring nearby hikes and attractions such as Jungfraujoch (Top of Europe) and Grindelwald First.
+Grindelwald is a cozy mountain town and a great home base for those exploring nearby hikes and attractions such as Jungfraujoch (Top of Europe) and Grindelwald First.

-The village of Grindelwald is very small but has plenty of hotels, stores, and restaurants to make your stay comfortable.
+This village is small but has plenty of hotels, stores, and restaurants to make your stay comfortable.

-Here are some of the best places to stay in the area:
+Here are some of the best places to stay in Grindelwald for an unforgettable trip:

 While most people visit Grindewald First as a day trip, there is a hotel at the top of the mountain where you can spend the night.
 Staying at Berggasthaus First will allow you to experience the First Cliff Walk all to yourself before the crowds arrive for the day.